deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Firth nodded, and touched the side of his helmet.
 "CIC, RIGHTEOUS, we're green-lit for EVA."

 The reply came back in a few seconds. "*RIGHTEOUS, Caledonia CIC, we have you ready.
-Condition Amber.*"
+Condition Amber."*

 "Condition Amber!"
 Firth called.
-“Clear the deck!”
+"Clear the deck!"

 One of the techs by the airlock echoed the call - "Clear the deck!" and they filed out.
 Once it had cycled and the light above it indicated full seal, Firth nodded to the guys, they exchanged fist-bumps, and he touched his helmet again.
-“CIC, RIGHTEOUS, go for doors.
-I say again, we're go for doors.”
+"CIC, RIGHTEOUS, go for doors.
+I say again, we're go for doors."

 The acknowledgement was lost as a siren hooted five times---giving plenty of warning to anyone who might need to dash to hit the emergency button---and then the gravity went away.
 So did the air, brushed to the corners of the room and held in place by a forcefield that swept the deck empty.
 They all glanced at one another, checking for any signs of distress.
 Everyone's suit was working fine, and they watched the huge flight deck doors push outwards and then split into two halves, which both swung aside.

 Naked stars yawned at Adam from incomprehensibly far away, somehow made to feel close and dangerous by the fact that literally nothing separated him from them save distance and his EV-MASS.
 All he could hear was the faint muffled sound of his own heart, his own digestion, and the rush of air into and out of his mask past his ears.

 "*CIC, RIGHTEOUS.
-Commencing spacewalk.*"
+Commencing spacewalk."*

-"*Righteous, Caledonia CIC: have fun.*"
+"*Righteous, Caledonia CIC: have fun."*

-"*Man, we have* **_got_** *to get some sound or music or something in this shit.*" Baseball commented. “*Vacuum's too quiet.*”
+"*Man, we have* **_got_** *to get some sound or music or something in this shit."* Baseball commented. "*Vacuum's too quiet."*

-"*I hear ya… There's our box.*" Firth agreed.
+"*I hear ya… There's our box."* Firth agreed.
 Adam's HUD filled with a flight waypoint and instructions on how much thrust to give himself, which he followed to the letter.
 Firth knew best when it came to EVA navigation.

 *Caledonia* threw a spotlight on their target as they got close to it---a round vehicle, the proportionate shape of a hockey puck but twenty feet across and bright blue, covered in alien labels and script.
 One standard type three Dominion life raft.
 Without the light, both it and the bulk of their mothership would have been damn near invisible.
 The human eye had never really been designed for the lighting conditions in interstellar space, some light years from the nearest star.
 In fact, aside from the spotlight and the blinking beacon atop the liferaft, the nearest and brightest point of light was the gravity spike that *Caledonia* had deployed to catch the tiny craft so that it could be brought aboard.